Dbutler24/butler-portfolio/final_part_2.md

 1. Yes.
 2. No.
 3. For the data that is written in text, perhaps put it into a more prominent box or use an infogram.
-4. The story made sense.
-Include a transition into anti-Asian violence but it generally feels relevant.
+4. "The story made sense.
+Maybe include a transition into anti-Asian violence but it generally feels relevant."
 5. No.
-6. Any consumer of media.
-It could speak to creators but also to consumers.
+6. "Any consumer of media.
+It could speak to creators but also to consumers."
-7. It seems very awareness-oriented.
-It's good that you provide resources.
+7. "It seems very awareness-oriented.
+It's good that you provide resources."
 8. Alternate the text and image column orientation so it's not just graphs on the right side the whole time.

 User #2: